RHC-CIT-128-SP22/project-eiwata/README.md

 >
 </p>

-The Call of Cthulhu - Interactive Horror Game is a Choose Your Own Adventure type game based on the book by H.P.
+The Call of Cthulhu - Interactive Horror Game is a choose your own adventure game based on the book by H.P.
 Lovecraft.
-This game is mostly dialogue and allows the player to make decisions which leads the player toward alternate endings of the story.
+This is a text-based game and allows the player to make decisions which leads the player down different forks toward alternate endings of the story.

 ### Some of the goals of this project are:
-Integral Features:
+Core Features:
-- [ ] Dialogue displays on the screen gradually as user plays through the game
+- [ ] Dialogue displays on the screen gradually as user iterates through the game
 - [X] Smooth transition between scenes
-- [ ] Game Over screen allows user to select Play Again or Quit
+- [ ] Game Over screen allows user to select between Play Again or Quit
-- [ ] At Game Over screen, if user selects Play Again it displays scenes traversed during the previous game iteration and allows user to select point to revive from
+- [ ] If user selects Play Again it displays scenes traversed during the previous game iteration and allows user to select a story point to revive from

 Bonus features:
 - [ ] Pause button
 - [ ] GUI window size is adjustable
-- [ ] Allow user to choose dialogue speed (slow 1x, medium 1.5x, fast 2x)
+- [ ] Allow user to choose the dialogue speed (slow 1x, medium 1.5x, fast 2x)
 - [ ] Decision timer (12 sec) or else it autoselects decision A over decision B

 ### Video Demonstration